Jessie James Decker ‘Mom Shamed’ For Drinking While Breastfeeding

 People revealed that another said to Jessie that their “pediatrician told me it was perfectly fine just don’t get hammered lol.”

-The latest photo comes shortly after Inquisitr reported that Decker shared a snap of her post baby body on the social media site three weeks after giving birth where she told her followers that she was “keepin it real” by sharing the snap that showed her looking a little swollen and bloated.
+The latest photo comes shortly after the Inquisitr reported that Decker shared a snap of her post-baby body on the social media site three weeks after giving birth where she told her followers that she was “keepin it real” by sharing the snap that showed her looking a little swollen and bloated.

 Decker then shared some advice for her fellow moms in the caption, writing, “be proud, don’t stress over post baby body, just enjoy your new baby because these are beautiful moments and memories you will cherish forever.”

-Jessie James Decker and her husband Eric Decker are already parents to four-year-old Vivianne and two-year-old Eric.
+Jessie James Decker and her husband Eric Decker are already parents to 4-year-old Vivianne and 2-year-old Eric.